Kizuo/Belowdeck/README.md

 # Belowdeck

 Don't stop at the settings menu, go Belowdeck and change what you want.
 After all, it's your system.

 Belowdeck is what it sounds like; an utility that allows you to go Belowdeck and change things about your Mac computer that you cannot access from any of the preinstalled settings menus.

 ## Installation

 <ol>
-	<li>Python 3 is required for Belowdeck, so make sure it is installed. <br>
+	<li>Python 3 is required for Belowdeck, so let's make sure it is installed. <br>
 	<li>Go up to the top right corner of your Mac's screen, and click the magnifying glass icon in the menu bar. <br>
 	<li>Type in the word "Terminal" in the Spotlight Search box, and press enter.
 A command prompt should open. <br>
 	<li>Enter the command <code>python3 --version</code> in the terminal.
 If it returns a string and no errors, press the orangish-yellow button in Terminal's title bar and continue to step 8.
 If it returns an error, go to the next step. <br>